China Trademark Registration

 Terms and Renewal

-A registered trademark in China is valid for 10 years from the date of its registration, and it must be renewed every 10 years.
+A registered trademark in China is valid for 10 years from the date of registration and may be renewed every 10 years.

 Requirements For Trademark Application in China:

-1. Applicant’s full name, address must be in both English and Chinese;
+- Applicant’s full name and address (in both English and Chinese).

-6. A certified translation and transliteration if your trademark contains words in language other than the national language or English language;
+- Certified translation and transliteration if the trademark contains words in a language other than Chinese.